havelund/daut/README.md

 Daut offers three option variables that can be set:

 - `DautOptions.DEBUG` (static variable): when set to true, causes each monitor step to be printed, including event and resulting set of states.
 Default is false.

 - `DautOptions.DEBUG_ALL_EVENTS` (static variable): when set to true and `DEBUG` is true, causes all events to be reported.
 If false, only events triggering transitions are shown.
 Default is false.

 - `DautOptions.DEBUG_TRACES` (static variable): when set to true and `DEBUG` is true, causes the trace that lead to a state be printed as part of the state.
 Default is true.

 - `DautOptions.PRINT_ERROR_BANNER` (static variable): when set to true, when an error occurs, a very big ERROR BANNNER is printed (to make it visible    amongst plenty of output).
-Default is true.
+Default is false.

+- `DautOptions.RECORD_OK` (static variable): when set to true, every `ok` (success) reached will be reported.
+Default is false.

 - `Monitor.STOP_ON_ERROR`: when set to true an error will case the monitor to stop.
 Default is false.
 This option is local to each monitor.

 These options can be set as shown in the following example: